eric-maxwell/SimpleNodeJSExpressAPI/README.md

 ## Code Example

 No code examples are included, but to run the API refer to installation.
+One note that is important, I did not have time to do allot of clean up therefore, before running the npm test, make sure to restart the server, if you do not it could make the tests invalid, although, if you run the tests a second time they will clean themselves up.

 ## Motivation